Mobsya/aseba/docs/en/development/api.rst

 Connection to the device manager
 ================================

-Instead of communicating directly with a thymio, applications communicate with the Thymio Device Manager.
+Instead of communicating directly with a Thymio, applications communicate with the Thymio Device Manager.

 While developing an application, make sure the Thymio Device Manager is running.

-It is possible to control more than one thymio through the same connection, therefore, an application should only open a single connection to the device manager.
+It is possible to control more than one Thymio through the same connection, therefore, an application should only open a single connection to the device manager.

 The device manager exposes 2 endpoints